What is Good Posture?

 - Prevents backache, neckache and muscular pain.

-- Contributes to your enhanced confidence and a good appearance!
+- It contributes to your enhanced confidence and a good appearance!

-Standing comfortably with good posture should feel natural and energy efficient.
+Standing comfortably with good posture should feel natural and energy-efficient.
 Bad postural habits can cause a few muscular aches and pains for a few days during the early transition (posture habit change) phase.
-You may experience temporary joint or muscle discomfort or fatigue as your joints realign, ligaments stretch and postural muscles start working.
-The good news is that if you keep at maintaining a good posture your body will quickly adapt and you’ll feel more comfortable and strong in your new normal posture.
+You may experience temporary joint or muscle discomfort or fatigue as your joints realign, ligaments stretch, and postural muscles start working.
+The good news is that if you keep maintaining a good posture, your body will quickly adapt and feel more comfortable and strong in your new normal posture.

-Plus… the up side is that not only will you be less likely to suffer pain, you’ll look confident and feel fantastic too!
+Plus… the upside is that not only will you be less likely to suffer pain, but you’ll also look confident and feel fantastic too!

 How to Improve Your Standing Posture:

-The number one tip to achieve a great standing posture is to simply“stand tall”!
+The number one tip to achieve a great standing posture is to “stand tall”!
 All the muscles that you need to push you taller are the same ones that improve your posture.

 - Stand tall!

-- Extend your head directly up (think balloon lifting your head with a string in the top of your scull) – but keep your chin tucked in.
+- Extend your head directly up (think balloon lifting your head with a string in the top of your skull) – but keep your chin tucked in.
 Avoid tilting your head forward, backward or sideways.

 - Your earlobes will line up with the middle of your shoulders.